Patient information: Cardioversion (Beyond the Basics)

 TYPES OF ARRHYTHMIAS

-During a rapid cardiac arrhythmia, an abnormal electrical mechanism overrides the action of the sinus node.
+During a rapid cardiac arrhythmia, an abnormal fast electrical mechanism overrides the action of the sinus node.
 There are a wide variety of cardiac arrhythmias, some of which start in the atria and some in the ventricles.

 In a normal heart rhythm, the electrical impulse moves from the top to the bottom of the heart, then dissipates.
 The next impulse begins independently in the sinus node (figure 2).
 Sometimes, cardiac tissue can form an electrical loop or short-circuit.
 If an electrical impulse enters this loop at the right time under the right conditions, it will cycle through the loop over and over again, repeating itself indefinitely.
 This is called a re-entrant loop.
 Each time the impulse cycles through the re-entrant circuit, it activates the heart, causing another contraction.

 Arrhythmias that are generated by a re-entrant circuit are often regular and organized and can be treated with cardioversion.
 Examples of a single reentrant circuit include atrial flutter and ventricular tachycardia (VT).
 Under some circumstances, multiple reentrant circuits can develop, resulting in very rapid and chaotic arrhythmias, including atrial fibrillation.
-(See "Patient information: Wolff-Parkinson-White syndrome (Beyond the Basics)".)

-How cardioversion works in reentry arrhythmias — Cardioversion involves the delivery of a high-energy shock through the chest wall to the heart muscle.
+How cardioversion works — Cardioversion involves the delivery of a high-energy shock through the chest wall to the heart muscle.
 This high-energy impulse activates all of the cardiac muscle and conduction tissue simultaneously.
 Reentrant circuits are interrupted, breaking the repeating cycle and stopping the arrhythmia.
 When the reentrant circuit is broken and the arrhythmia stops, the sinus node begins to fire again and a normal heart rhythm is restored.

 A cardioversion procedure is performed in a closely monitored hospital-based setting, such as an intensive care unit, an emergency department, or a specially equipped procedure room.
 The patient's heart rate and rhythm, blood pressure, breathing rate, and oxygen levels are monitored.
+The cardioversion procedure is usually performed electively in stable patients, but it is sometimes performed emergently in patients who are unstable.

 Because the shock would be painful for a patient who is awake, an intravenous medication is given to sedate the patient.
 Patients are asleep during the cardioversion and most do not remember the procedure.
 It is not usually necessary to have a breathing tube (endotracheal tube) placed before the procedure.

-Two electrode pads or paddles are applied to the skin after the skin is shaved (figure 3).
-One pad is applied near the right upper chest, and the second is placed either on the lower left chest or the back, under the left shoulder blade.
-When the patient is sedated, a burst of electrical current is sent through these pads or paddles.
+Two electrode patches or paddles are applied to the skin after the skin is shaved (figure 3).
+One patch is applied near the right upper chest, and the second is placed either on the lower left chest or the back, under the left shoulder blade.
+When the patient is sedated, a burst of electrical current is sent through these patches or paddles.
 Most of the electrical impulse is absorbed by the chest, but some makes it to the heart.
 The amount of energy used depends upon the arrhythmia.
 If the first attempt is unsuccessful at converting the heart rhythm to normal, subsequent higher energy shocks may be needed.

 Once the setup and sedation are complete, the cardioversion itself takes only a few seconds.
 The patient usually awakens 5 to 10 minutes after the cardioversion when the anesthetic drug administered for sedation wears off.